Tate Duality In Positive Dimension Over Function Fields: Cohomological vanishing over local and global fields

 \begin{proposition} Let $k$ be a non-archimedean local field or a global field with no real places, and let $G$ be a commutative $k$-group scheme of finite type.
 Then ${{\rm{H}}}^i(k, G) = 0$ for $i > 2$. \end{proposition}

 \begin{proof} \underline{Step 1}: $G$ is finite.
 We may write $G$ as the product of its $l$-primary parts for different primes $l$, hence we may assume that it is of prime power order.
-In the case that ${\rm{char}}(k) \nmid |G|$, $G$ is {\'e}tale, and the lemma follows from results of Poitou--Tate, using the fact that {\'e}tale and fppf cohomology agree for commutative smooth group schemes.
-(See \cite[Ch.\,I, Thm.\,4.10(c)]{milne} for the case in which $k$ is global, and \cite[Ch.\,I, \S5.3, Prop.\,15]{serre} for the case in which $k$ is local, and then apply a limit argument.)
+In the case that ${\rm{char}}(k) \nmid |G|$, the group $G$ is {\'e}tale, and the lemma follows from results of Poitou--Tate, using the fact that {\'e}tale and fppf cohomology agree for commutative smooth group schemes.
+(See \cite[Ch.\,I, Thm.\,4.10(c)]{milne} for the case in which $k$ is global, and \cite[Ch.\,II, \S5.3, Prop.\,15]{serre} for the case in which $k$ is local.)
 Thus, we may assume that ${\rm{char}}(k) = p > 0$ and that $G$ is of $p$-power order.